aporeto-inc/gaia/doc/documentation.md

 ##### `GET /useraccesspolicies/:id`

-Retrieves the UserAccessPolicy with the given ID.
+Retrieves the policy with the given ID.

 Parameters: